say2joe/fedkit/README.md

 FED Kit
 =======

-The repo will serve as a library and jumpstart for front-end development.
+The FED Kit repo will serve as a library and jumpstart for front-end development (FED).

-The projects / files found in this repo should be "best-of-breed", but please
+The projects / files found in this repo should be "best-of-breed", so please
 make sure to note any additions to the repo which have not been fully vetted.

 <br/>